RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 1.md

 Answer: A.

 This is an example of due care.
-Due diligence is the processes and activities used to ensure that due care is maintained; option B is incorrect.
+[important] **Due diligence is the processes and activities used to ensure that due care is maintained**; option B is incorrect.
 Liability is the measure of responsibility an entity has for providing due care; option C is incorrect.
 Option D has no meaning in this context.

-### Question # 24 - Under European Union law, what is the difference between a directive and a regulation?
+### [very important] Question # 24 - Under European Union law, what is the difference between a directive and a regulation?
 A. A directive is enforced by the member states; a regulation is enforced by an international body.
 B. A directive is put in place by statute; a regulation is put in place by precedent.
 C. A directive is for local laws; a regulation is for laws dealing with matters outside the EU.